 Sometime back in the early 2000s, I began following a blog by a mysterious character called ‘K-Punk’.
 K-Punk wrote with rare brilliance – and at astonishing speed – about music and other idiosyncratic preoccupations: J.G.
 Ballard’s urban dystopias; films by Stanley Kubrick, David Lynch and David Cronenberg; 70s sci-fi TV series; the coastal landscapes of south east England; writers of otherworldly stories like Ursula Le Guin and H.P.
 Lovecraft; X-Men comics; Christopher Nolan’s Batman; Kate Moss; the England football team.
-His rapturously eloquent, bracingly erudite posts on pop music – in its various underground and overground forms – were, though, the first to snag my interest.
-Often, they were hilariously spot-on in their caustic hostility towards sacred cows.
+His rapturously eloquent, bracingly erudite posts on pop music – in its various underground and overground forms – were, … Read the rest

 This column was originally published in the January/February 2011 issue of the Visual Artists’ News Sheet.

 In my column for this publication a few months ago, I called for a new negativity, in the spirit of Herbert Marcuse’s claim that the proper function of art was to be a “Great Refusal”.
 What better answer could I get than the massive ‘NO’ painted on the grass of Parliament Square in London during one of the recent series of protests against government cuts in the UK?
-Only four weeks ago, this kind of negativity still seemed to be only a distant possibility in a place like the UK.
-When, at a conference on public art and civility organised by SKOR in Amsterdam at the end of October, I suggested that there would soon be expressions of massive public anger in the UK, some of the UK-based delegates were sceptical, accusing me of “revolutionary nostalgia”.
-I was confident that they were being unduly dismissive – but I still didn’t anticipate the scale of the recent protests.
+Only four weeks ago, this kind of negativity still seemed to be only a distant possibility … Read the rest

 TINKA BECHERT REFLECTS ON HER EXPERIENCE OF ART AND SCIENCE RESIDENCIES, INCLUDING THE SPARK RESIDENCY IN LEITRIM.

 My father dedicated his life to aerodynamics, turbulence research and the then emerging fields of bionics and biomimicry, so I have been around the sciences most of my life.
 When I was five, we visited the NASA facilities in Houston.
 Physics had a tangible aura of excitement and adventure for me, but it was only much later that I began to understand how challenging this highly creative discipline really is.
-My upbringing instilled a firm belief that human curiosity, wonder and a need for reason are shared driving forces across both the arts and the sciences.
+My upbringing instilled a firm belief that human curiosity, wonder and a need … Read the rest

 Marina Abramovic, Sonja Alhäuser, Domestic Godless, Elif Erkan, Fiona Hallinan, Siobhan McGibbon, Abigail O’Brien, Thomas Rentmeister, Neil Shawcross, Glucksman Gallery, Cork, 25 November 2016 – 19 March 2017